theherk/commons/README.md

 These are the configuration details and files I use to configure my environment.
 Feel free to peruse if it suits you.

+_update 2021-06-29_: The koolaid is delicious.
+I have removed most things that were unique to Arch, Manjaro, and Windows.
+Not that I'll never use them, but probably not often.
+Nevertheless, if you seek files that were used in that linux context, like X configuration, termite, rofi, i3, etc. check out one of the blockpoints up to b3.

 Features
 --------